geemi725/XpertAI/README.md

  [![tests](https://github.com/geemi725/XpertAI/actions/workflows/tests.yml/badge.svg)](https://github.com/geemi725/XpertAI)

 ### A package to extract structure-property relationships as natural language explanations
+XpertAI harnesses the power of XAI and LLMs to uncover structure-property relationships and present them in natural language.
+Checkout the [streamlit app](https://xpert-ai.streamlit.app/)!

 <img src="assets/overview.png" width="60%">

-XpertAI harnesses the power of XAI and LLMs to uncover structure-property relationships and present them in natural language.
 XpertAI NLEs are specific to a given dataset/task, provide scientific explanations, and are highly accessible to non-technical experts.
+Currently, GPT-4 model is used to generate natural language explanations.

 <img src="assets/summary_xpertai.png" width="60%">